-However, your first consideration should be geomembrane material.
-Not all materials can be left exposed to UV rays or even changes in temperature.
+Not all geomembrane materials can be left exposed because of the effect of either UV radiation or changes in temperature.
 The latter causes thermal expansion-contraction swings in highly crystalline products such as most polyethylenes, particularly HDPE.
-For these materials, long-term exposure to the elements isn’t an option.
-Even if a lighter color material is substituted, the material’s life cycle will still be greatly reduced.
+For those products, long life exposure is not an option because the life will be greatly reduced, even if a lighter color is substituted.

 - Minimal thermal changes

-- Ability to view and monitor the geomembrane’s condition at all times
+- Ability to view and monitor the geomembrane condition at all times

 - Ability to remove or repair sections